Saint Mesrop Mashtots Church: Reconstruction

 Catholicos Gevorg IV launched a reconstruction campaign in 1868.
 He successfully raised funds to rebuild the church.
 In 1872 he officially called upon the Armenian people to support the cause in a kondak (proclamation or encyclical).
 Construction began in the spring of 1873 and the new church was completed in 1879.
 It was consecrated on October 21, 1879.
 The new church, built by Greek workmen from Alexandropol (Gyumri), is a vaulted basilica built in black tuff.
 It has three entrances on the north, south, and west and eleven windows, not including the smaller windows on bell-tower.
 It has a capacity of 800 people.
 Acharian described it as a "mid-sized building, much more beautiful than usual rural churches, but lesser than churches of large cities."

-The grave of Mashtots is located in a cell (chamber) under the main altar.
+The grave of Mashtots is located in a crypt under the main altar.
 In 1884 a new marble gravestone was erected through the funds of Archbishop Andreas, primate of the Artsakh Diocese.
 It was replaced with an Italian marble gravestone in 1962 that reads: Saint Mesrop Mashtots 361–440 (ՍՈՒՐԲ ՄԵՍՐՈՊ ՄԱՇՏՈՑ 361 ✝ 440).

 A cylindrical bell-tower was added in 1884 on the eastern side of the church, crowned by a rotunda with eight columns.
 For its location on the eastern (as opposed to the usual western end) and cylindrical design, it is a rare example in Armenian architecture.

 In 1880 a memorial was erected on the grave of Vahan Amatuni just outside the church.

 Later history

 On October 13, 1912, Catholicos Gevorg V, other religious figures and common people traveled from Vagharshapat to Oshakan in a ceremonial procession as part of the celebrations of the 1,500 anniversary of the Armenian alphabet.

 The church underwent extensive renovation in the 1960s, during the reign of Catholicos Vazgen I, through the financial support of Hayk and Torgom Ghazarosian brothers of Milan, Italy, originally from Yerznka (Erzincan).
 A monument depicting the original 36 letters of the Armenian alphabet, as created by Mashtots, in the erkatagir style, was erected near the entrance to the grave of Mashtots.
 It was designed by Baghdasar Arzoumanian.
 The floor of the church was covered with basalt tiles.
 A perimeter wall with a total length of 310 m was built around the church in tuff.
 A drinking fountain designed by Rafael Israelyan was erected at the church courtyard in 1964.

 The church was declared the seat of the Diocese of Aragatsotn in 1996.
 The prelacy building was unveiled in 1997.
+Ownership of the church building was transferred from the Armenian government to the church in July 2000.

-The surrounding area of the church was renovated in 2000 by Djivan Koboyan, an Armenian American philanthropist.
+The surrounding area of the church was renovated in 2000 through funding by Djivan Koboyan, an Armenian American philanthropist.

 In August 2012 archaeologist Frina Babayan uncovered remains of the 5th-century structure near the foundations of the bell tower.